shrutikapoor08/devjoke/README.md

 # Dev Joke
+## We have decided to NOT support Hacktoberfest anymore.

 #### Send me a PR if you know a good Dev Joke.

 Thank you for adding a DevJoke.
 At text jokes at the **TOP** of the page, add your joke followed by `***`.
 Add images at the **BOTTOM** with a reference to the image in the README file.

 ***